ShreyajYadav/ShreyajYadav.github.io/README.md

 #                            Day 5
 ### Friday, 8th March

-The Fifth and last day started and finished with 1 workshop, build a robot car which will be in a race at the end.
+The fifth and last day started and finished with 1 workshop, build a robot car which will be in a race at the end.
 In the morning we were given a car model and 2 micro bits, one for the car and one is a controller.
 We had problems with our tech and our final robot didn’t turn out so well but in the end it was quite fun.
 We also got pizza at lunch which was great.
 I enjoyed this day my only wish was if my car could drive properly but other than that it was great.